nauryzbayev12/hardcodetest/README.md

 # HardCode
 link to swagger https://localhost:xxxxx/swagger/index.html

-the project is api for the company Hardcode
+the project is test api for the company Hardcode

+1) to create a database run this comand In folder Catalog: dotnet ef database update